decred/dcrdex/README.md

 `./dcrinstall --dcrdex`

 **dcrinstall** will create a directory for your decred binaries.
 For Linux and Mac, the directory is at *~/decred*.
 For Windows, it's *%HOMEPATH%\decred*.
 Any commands listed below are assumed be run from this directory.
 Instructions are for Linux.
 For Windows, you will drop the `./` prefix for commands.

-**WARNING**: If instead of using **dcrinstall* you decide to build from source and you plan to trade on mainnet, use the `release-0.1` branch instead of `master`.
+**WARNING**: If instead of using **dcrinstall** you decide to build from source and you plan to trade on mainnet, use the `release-0.2` branch instead of `master`.
-Furthermore, if you build dcrd and dcrwallet from source, you must use their `release-v1.6` branches, not `master`.
+Furthermore, if you build dcrd and dcrwallet from source, you **must** use their `release-v1.6` branches, not `master`.

 ### Sync Blockchains

 Once installed, begin syncing your blockchains.
 In a new console, run

 `cd ~/decred`